delsner/delsner/README.md

 💻 I mostly code in Java, C++, TypeScript, Python, and Go and I'm currently leveling up my C++ and Go game 🎮

-🏗️ I enjoy engineering solutions for full-stack problems from frontend 🪄 to production deployment 🚢
+🏗️ I enjoy to engineer solutions for full-stack problems from frontend 🪄 to production deployment 🚢

 💬 Ask me about program analysis and regression testing in multi-language software (story of my PhD...)